huangli712/ACFlow/docs/src/intro/background.md

 !!! info

     Quite recently, a new analytical continuation method, namely the stochastic pole expansion, has been implemented in the ACFlow toolkit.
-So, now the ACFlow toolkit supports four analytical continuation solvers :-).
+So, now the ACFlow toolkit supports four analytical continuation methods :-).